eGain/egain-ios-messaging/readme.md

 Size: 3.5 MB

 ### Permissions / Credentials
 Customers need to acquire credentials to gain access to the SDK.
-Please contact your eGain representative to receive your Conversation Hub client id and client secret.
+Please contact your eGain customer representative to receive your Conversation Hub client Id and clientSecret.

 ### Sample App (iOS)
-You can find an example project with some basic implementations provided [here](https://github.com/eGain/egain-ios-messaging/tree/dev/eGainMessagingExample).
+You can find an example project with some basic implementations provided [here](https://github.com/eGain/egain-ios-messaging/tree/dev/Examples).

 ## Installation
 1. Download the eGainMessaging.framework from the repository